awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.Timezone.md

    For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
 For more information about each setting, see [Time Zone Option Settings](#Appendix.Oracle.Options.Timezone.Options)\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
-For more information, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.
+For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
 When you add the time zone option to an existing DB instance, a brief outage occurs while your DB instance is automatically restarted\.
 For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### AWS CLI<a name="Appendix.Oracle.Options.Timezone.CLI"></a>

 The following example uses the AWS CLI [add\-option\-to\-option\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/add-option-to-option-group.html) command to add the `Timezone` option and the `TIME_ZONE` option setting to an option group called `myoptiongroup`\.
 The time zone is set to `Africa/Cairo`\.

-For Linux, OS X, or Unix:
+For Linux, macOS, or Unix:

 ```
 aws rds add-option-to-option-group \